How Do I Redirect Image Attachment URLs?

 - Log in to your WordPress website.
 When you're logged in, you will be in your 'Dashboard'.
 On the left-hand side, you will see a menu.
 In that menu, click on 'SEO'.

-- Toggle the 'Redirect attachment URLs to parent post URL'.
+- Toggle the 'Redirect attachment URLs to the attachment itself?'.
 Redirect will automatically redirect the attachment URLs to the parent post.
 No redirect will leave the attachment URLs accessible.

 Why Is It Not Working?